annayqho/TheCannon/README.md

 Projects
 --------

-* Cross-calibration of APOGEE and LAMOST
+* Cross-calibration of APOGEE and LAMOST: putting LAMOST spectra onto the APOGEE parameter scale.